meet-projects/Y2YL-Labs/Type II/Session 1, Flask Review/README.md

 3. Create a bunch of secrets.
    - In your code, create a variable, containing a dictionary, the keys for dictionary are passwords for the secrets, the values are the contents of each secret.
 (Have at least 2 secrets)
    - Create a template for the secret presentation page.
 (Make sure you can dynamically insert the secret's contents.)
-   - Link the template to the following url: "/password_input".
+   - Link the template to the following url: `"/password_input"`.
    - Run your code to make sure that it's working in this stage! :)

 4. Edit the page to process the form.
-   - Allow the POST method for the "/password_input" page.
+   - Allow the `POST` method for the `"/password_input"` page.
-   - Edit the teamplate of the homepage, such that the form sends a POST request to "/password_input"
+   - Edit the template of the homepage, such that the form sends a `POST` request to `"/password_input"`.
-   - Edit the "/password_input" function, such that it compares to see whether the password received from the request matches one of the passwords that we have.
-If the password matches, you should show the appropriate secret, otherwise, you should show the homepage instead.
+   - Edit the `"/password_input"` function, such that it compares to see whether the password received from the request matches one of the passwords that we have.
+      - If the password matches, you should show the appropriate secret, otherwise, you should show the homepage instead.
-   - Run your code to make sure that it's
+   - Run your code to make sure that it's working in this stage!